SolimanIslam/Books-app/README.md

-# Books App
+# Books App v1.0 - 1-Unpersisted Books

+The Books App v1.0 is the initial version of a simple web application built with React.js that allows you to keep track of your books.
+In this version, the book list is not persistently stored, meaning the added books will not be saved after refreshing the page or restarting the app.
-The Books App is a simple web application built with React.js that lets you keep track of your books.
-You can add the title of a book, and then a card with an image from picsum.com will be created for that book.
-The app also provides functionality to edit and delete books.
+This simple web application built with React.js lets you add book titles, create cards with images from picsum.com for each book, and offers functionality to edit and delete books.

 ## Features